-For many employers it may feel like recruitment is a legal minefield; applicants for jobs are protected from discrimination on the grounds of sex, disability, race, age, religion and religious beliefs as well as sexual orientation and gender reassignment.
+For many employers, Aspire Cambridge know that it may feel like recruitment is a legal minefield; applicants for jobs are protected from discrimination on the grounds of sex, disability, race, age, religion and religious beliefs as well as sexual orientation and gender reassignment.
 This protection is provided by the Equality Act 2010 and applies to all areas of the recruitment process from the job advert right through to the terms of employment that are offered and whether they are offered a job.

-To help employers ensure they are recruiting legally through all stages of the recruitment process, aspire cambridge have put together some dos and don’ts in recruitment;
+To help employers ensure they are recruiting legally through all stages of the recruitment process, we have put together some dos and don’ts in recruitment;

 Do prepare a job description and person specification for the job role carefully; making sure you think about what job exists and the main tasks and responsibilities of the job.
 Think about the experience, knowledge, skills and qualifications you require from the person applying for the role and consider which are desirable and which are essential.

 Advertising the Job Role

 Do think about how to reach the target audience for the job role and where your ideal employee may be – remember that things may have changed since you last employed for this role.
 Do take the time to ensure the words you use in the job advert cannot be construed as discrimination (directly or indirectly).